UNMC_Acronym_Vert_sm_4c

 Students accepted into this program will receive a $15,000 stipend.
 Stipends will be distributed over the length of the experience through monthly payments.

-A student’s supervisor(s) may be eligible for a $5,000 stipend upon completion of the experience.
-Only $5,000 is allocated per student to support their supervision.
-If a student completes their practicum or internship at multiple locations or has more than one supervisor, the $5,000 will be distributed between the supervisors accordingly.
+Supervisors of students may be eligible for a $5,000 stipend upon the completion of the student's experience.
+This stipend is allocated per student to support the supervisor(s).
+If a student completes their practicum or internship at multiple locations or has more than one supervisor, the $5,000 will be divided between the supervisors accordingly.
+Supervisors will receive their stipend once the student’s experience is completed and after submitting a brief survey to confirm the completion of the experience.

 Applying for the Program

 Applications for this program are accepted three times a year.
-Applications submitted outside of the application cycle timeframes will not be considered.
-Students should apply for this program during the academic term before they are enrolled in their final practicum or internship experience.
+Applications submitted outside of the designated application cycle will not be considered.
+Students should apply for this program during the academic term immediately preceding the term in which they will begin their final practicum or internship experience.
 Students currently enrolled in practicum or internship courses who have already started completing hours are not eligible to apply.

 Interested students are encouraged to review the Application Questions Guide before applying.